The Tailhook Educational Foundation

 - Additionally, TEF reserves the right to request the applicant provide us with hard copy of anything they submitted electronically.

-- This is specifically applicable to official records or reference to the student’s grades &/ or their ACT, SAT scores or GPA transcripts.
+- This is specifically applicable to official records or reference to the student’s grades or GPA transcripts.

 What is meant by “academic achievement outside of school”?